amey1601/Amey_FOPJava_LabAlgo2/README.md

-          -DENOMINATION - Currency.java with the main method
+          -DENOMINATION - Currency.java with the main method for Question 2.

           -MERGESORT - Merge sort algo